Stability analysis of warm quintessential dark energy model: Slow-roll analysis of the dynamical system

 The matrix $M$ can then be read as

 The sufficient condition for stability of this slow-roll approximated system is that the $M$ matrix varies slowly, which is justified by having all the three eigenvalues of the diagonalized matrix to be negative.
-This condition is equivalent to having both $\det(M)$ and ${\rm tr}(M)$ negative.
+If all the three eigenvalues of the diagonalized matrix are negative, then both $\det(M)$ and ${\rm tr}(M)$ should be negative as well.
 We find, at leading order (ignoring slow-roll parameters),

+Thus, to have $\det (M)$ negative, we find the conditions $-4<c<4$ and $-4<k<4$.
+These conditions also make ${\rm tr}(M)$ negative.
+We can see it explicitly that these conditions yield three negative eigenvalues of the matrix $M$ in three different physical situations: \begin{enumerate} \item {\it Strong dissipative inflationary regime ($Q_r\gg1$ and $Q_m\ll1$)}: During slow-roll, with these limits, we find three eigenvalues of the matrix $M$ as $\lambda_1=(3/4)(-4+k)$, $\lambda_2=2c-3Q_r$ and $\lambda_3=-4-c$.
+We note that the three eigenvalues can be simultaneously negative only if $-4<c<4$ and $-4<k<4$.